 Corneal epithelial dendritic cells are antigen presenting cells that initiate the immune response to infectious or inflammatory agents.
-They are increased in patients with prediabetes, type 1 and type 2 diabetes.
-This may make patients with prediabetes or diabetes have a prolonged or exaggerated immune response to offending corneal agents.
+They are increased in patients with prediabetes, type 1, and type 2 diabetes.
+This may make patients with prediabetes or diabetes has a prolonged or exaggerated immune response to offending corneal agents.

 Tear film, conjunctiva, eyelid, and Meibomian glands